 Average Result Durations

-Sculptra: The effects of Sculptra can last up to two years or even longer in some cases.
+Sculptra: The effects of Sculptra can last up to two years and in some cases even longer.
 Maintenance treatments can further prolong the benefits.

-Radiesse: Results from Radiesse typically last for a year or more, with many patients experiencing the benefits for up to 18 months.
+Radiesse: Results from Radiesse typically last for at least one year, with many patients enjoying the benefits for up to 2 years.
+As with Sculptra, maintence treatments with Radiesse will prolong the benefits.

 Downtime Post-Procedure